Amsterdam/design-system/packages/css/src/components/password-input/README.md

   It ensures that the input is not readable by others who might be looking at the screen.
 - The characters entered are hidden, represented by squares.

+This component sets `autocapitalize="off"`, `autocorrect="off"` and `spellcheck="false"` to stop browsers automatically changing user input.
+Passwords shouldn’t be checked for spelling or grammar.
+This may also prevent posting the password to third-party plugins.

 Consider setting the following attributes:

 1. Allow the user’s password manager to automatically fill the password through `autocomplete="current-password"`.